publicissapient-france/code-elevator/README.md

     $ git clone https://github.com/jeanlaurent/code-elevator.git
     $ cd code-elevator
+    $ ./run.sh

+If you can't run shell script on your machine, just type in :

     $ mvn clean install
     $ mvn --file elevator-server/pom.xml jetty:run

 Go to [http://localhost:8080](http://localhost:8080), subscribe to a session and start implementing your participant server.